azsk/AzTS-docs/Control coverage/Feature/AppService.md

  > - FTP State found to be configured to FTPS (secure FTP) or marked as disabled for all slots in the App Service.
  >
 > **Failed :**
-> - FTP State should either be configured to FTPS (secure FTP) or marked as disabled for all slots in the App Service.
+> - FTP State should not be configured as AllAllowed for all production and non-production slots in the App Service.
 >
 > **Note :** If no Microsoft Defender for Cloud (MDC) assessment is found for the App Service, response from the ARM API is considered for the evaluation.
 >